 > Wi-Fi available in all guest areas

-• Selected wine and beer with lunch and dinner
+• Selected wines, selected beers and house spirits, juices, and soft drinks served with lunch and dinner

 • Travel Insurance